article image

 Stories are powerful.

 My life has been life-alteringly changed by words many times over.
-My favorite kind of books have always been in the non-fiction genre, the books telling real-life stories from real-life humans, sharing their great moments of brokenness and joy.
+My favorite kind of books have always been in the non-fiction genre, the books telling real-life stories from real-life humans, sharing their great moments of hurt and joy.

 As a storyteller and author, I devour books, so when we began our adoption journey I made a list of books to tackle.
 Everyone’s story and lessons learned are different, there is no one single experience that is the same, and I wanted to learn from as many people as possible.